dtredger/showroom/README.md

 FactoryGirl for tests.
 Tests are mostly around Model and controller tests (only a few request specs, since we aren't really settled on the ui).

-- master branch is running on heroku at http://showspace-staging.herokuapp.com/
+- master branch on heroku at http://showspace-staging.herokuapp.com/

 ####Workflow
 Using a Git Flow (-ish) strategy: feature branches are merged into develop when they